Samsung Galaxy Note: Galaxy Note 10 Lite

 On 3 January 2020, Samsung announced alongside the Galaxy S10 Lite, the upcoming release of the Note 10 Lite.
 The Note 10 Lite's main points of interest were that it reintroduced design elements and features had not been used the flagship Note devices in a few generations, such as an entirely flat display (last seen on the Note 5), the reintroduction of the headphone jack (last seen on the Note 9), and the inclusion of an FM radio.
 Internally, the Note 10 Lite had the older chipset, processor, and GPU from the Exynos version of the Note 9, while incorporating newer features such as the triple cameras seen in the rest of the Note 10 series.
-In order to position itself, much as the Note 3 Neo had done, as a more affordable Note device, the pricing was much more comparable to midrange handsets of the time at under half the price of the Note 10+ and lesser than the Note 10.
+To position itself, much as the Note 3 Neo had done, as a more affordable Note device, the pricing was much more comparable to midrange handsets of the time at under half the price of the Note 10+ and lesser than the Note 10.
+It had introduced the spen to the public at an affordable cost.

-Galaxy Note 20/Note 20 Ultra
+Galaxy Note 20 / Note 20 Ultra

 Samsung announced the Galaxy Note 20 and Note 20 Ultra at a virtual Unpacked Event on 5 August 2020.
 Both came in variants with and without 5G connectivity.

 Like the Note 10 line, Note 20 has lesser specifications to justify a relatively lower price point, while the Note 20 Ultra is positioned as a high-end premium device.
 In this case, the Note 20 Ultra has a 6.9-inch display, 120 Hz refresh rate, 4,500 mAh battery, and expandable storage.
 The Note 20 lacks several key features of the Note 20 Ultra, including the high refresh rate, microSD storage expansion and "periscope" zoom lens.
 Both phones have triple camera setups similar to the S20 line, with the Note 20 using two 12 MP wide and ultrawide sensors and a 64 MP telephoto sensor, and the Note 20 Ultra using a 108 MP wide sensor and two 12 MP telephoto and ultrawide sensors.
 On both models, the buttons and S-Pen have switched places from their positions on the Note 10, with the power and volume buttons now being on the right side of the phone, and the S-Pen dock now moved to the left side of the USB-C port.

-This is the last phone launched under the Note series, before Samsung decided to add support for S-Pen in the Galaxy S series and Z Fold series, beginning with the Galaxy S21 Ultra and Galaxy Z Fold 3.
-The Galaxy S22 Ultra, launched in February 2022, features a built-in S-Pen.
+This was the last phone launched under the Note series before Samsung decided to bring S-Pen support to the Galaxy S and Z Fold lines, starting with the Galaxy S21 Ultra and Galaxy Z Fold 3 (both of which sold the stylus separately).
+The Galaxy S22 Ultra, launched in February 2022, features a built-in S-Pen and has remained a staple of every Ultra model ever since.
+However, Samsung later dropped S-Pen support for its foldables following the launch of the Galaxy Z Fold 7 in 2025 after the display digitizer was removed.